RiSearcher/GeometRi.CSharp/README.md

 ## Circle3d

-Defines a circle in 3D space.
-Implements common translation, rotation and reflection methods.
+Defines a circle in 3D space by center point, radius and normal vector.
 ### Properties
 * __Center__ - center of the circle
 * __R__ - radius of the circle